 Brendan’s activities have achieved a balance between academic research excellence (journals and conferences) and the delivery of high impact commercial outputs in the form of technology and people-transfer to Irish industry, enabling sustainability and growth in Irish start-ups, SMEs and multinationals.
 Since 2009, Brendan’s team has consistently licensed IP to industry in Ireland, USA and China.

-Funded Investigator Tyndall National Institute Converged Low Energy Moving
+Funded Investigator Tyndall National Institute Dependable Networks Low Energy Moving